-On July 23, 2014, the Company entered into a Securities Purchase Agreement (the "SOK Securities Purchase Agreement") with SOK Partners, LLC, an affiliate of the Company ("SOK"), pursuant to which the Company agreed to issue and sell (i) a senior convertible note, in an original principal amount of \$122,195.60 (the "SOK Note"), which SOK Note shall be convertible into a certain amount of shares (the "SOK Conversion Shares") of Common Stock, in accordance with the terms of the SOK Note, and (ii) a warrant

-(the "SOK Warrant") to initially acquire up to 5,431 additional shares of Common Stock (the "SOK Warrant Shares," and collectively with the SOK Note, the SOK Warrant and the SOK Conversion Shares, the "SOK Securities") for an aggregate purchase price of \$100,000 (with the reduced principal amount as described below representing an approximately 8.7% original issue discount) (the "SOK Convertible Notes Offering").
-Upon effectiveness of the Resale Registration Statement (as defined below) on September 9, 2014, the principal amount of the note was reduced to \$108,695 and the number of warrants was reduced to 4.831 shares.
+On July 23, 2014, the Company entered into a Securities Purchase Agreement (the "SOK Securities Purchase Agreement") with SOK Partners, LLC, an affiliate of the Company ("SOK"), pursuant to which the Company agreed to issue and sell (i) a senior convertible note, in an original principal amount of \$122,195.60 (the "SOK Note"), which SOK Note shall be convertible into a certain amount of shares (the "SOK Conversion Shares") of Common Stock, in accordance with the terms of the SOK Note, and (ii) a warrant (the "SOK Warrant") to initially acquire up to 5,431 additional shares of Common Stock (the "SOK Warrant Shares", and collectively with the SOK Note, the SOK Warrant and the SOK Conversion Shares, the "SOK Securities") for an aggregate purchase price of \$100,000 (with the reduced principal amount as described below representing an approximately 8.7% original issue discount) (the "SOK Convertible Notes Offering").
+Upon effectiveness of the Resale Registration Statement (as defined below) on September 9, 2014, the principal amount of the note was reduced to \$108,695 and the number of warrants was reduced to 4,831 shares.

-Also, on July 23, 2014, the Company entered into a Securities Purchase Agreement with 31 Group, LLC (50% of which is owned by an entity affiliated with Aegis Capital Corp., the representative of the underwriters) ("31 Group"), pursuant to which the Company agreed to issue and sell to 31 Group, for an aggregate purchase price of \$500,000 (representing an approximately 8.7% original issue discount), (i) a senior convertible note, in an original principal amount of \$610,978 (subsequently reduced to \$543,478 of which approximately \$493,334 in principal and accrued interest is currently outstanding) (the "31 Group Note"), which shall be convertible into a certain amount of shares of Common Stock, in accordance with the terms of the 31 Group Note, (ii) a warrant (the "31 Group Warrant") to initially acquire up to 27,155 additional shares of Common Stock (subsequently reduced to 24,155 shares) (the "31 Group Conversion Shares," and collectively with the 31 Group Note, the 31 Group Warrant and the 31 Conversion Shares, the "31 Group Securities") at an exercise price of \$12.375 per share (the "31 Group Convertible Notes Offering").
+Also, on July 23, 2014, the Company entered into a Securities Purchase Agreement with 31 Group, LLC (an affiliate of Aegis Capital Corp., the representative of the underwriters for the Company's pending public offering) ("31 Group"), pursuant to which the Company agreed to issue and sell (i) a senior convertible note, in an original principal amount of \$610,978 (subsequently reduced to \$543,478) (the "31 Group Note"), which shall be convertible into a certain amount of shares of Common Stock, in accordance with the terms of the 31 Group Note, (ii) a warrant (the "31 Group Warrant") to initially acquire up to 27,155 additional shares of Common Stock (subsequently reduced to 24,155 shares) (the "31 Group Conversion Shares", and collectively with the 31 Group Note, the 31 Group Warrant and the 31 Conversion Shares, the "31 Group Securities") for an aggregate purchase price of \$500,000 (representing an approximately 8.7% original issue discount) (the "31 Group Convertible Notes Offering").

-Also, on July 23, 2014, the Company entered into a Securities Purchase Agreement with Evan Myrianthopoulos (a managing director of the representative of the underwriters), pursuant to which the Company agreed to issue and sell to Mr. Myrianthopoulos, for an aggregate purchase price of \$25,000 (representing an approximately 8.7% original issue discount) (i) a senior convertible note, in an original principal amount of \$30,548.90 (subsequently reduced to \$27,173.90 of which approximately \$28,433 in principal and accrued interest is currently outstanding) (the "Myrianthopoulos Note"), which shall be convertible into a certain amount of shares of Common Stock, in accordance with the terms of the Myrianthopoulos Note, (ii) a warrant (the "Myrianthopoulos Warrant") to initially acquire up to 1,358 additional shares of Common Stock (subsequently reduced to 1,208 shares) (the "Myrianthopoulos Conversion Shares," and collectively with the Myrianthopoulos Note, the Myrianthopoulos Warrant and the Myrianthopoulos Conversion Shares, the "Myrianthopoulos Securities") (the "Myrianthopoulos Convertible Notes Offering").
+Also, on July 23, 2014, the Company entered into a Securities Purchase Agreement with Evan Myrianthopoulos (a managing director of the representative of the underwriters), pursuant to which the Company agreed to issue and sell (i) a senior convertible note, in an original principal amount of \$30,548.90 (subsequently reduced to \$27,173.90) (the "Myrianthopoulos Note"), which shall be convertible into a certain amount of shares of Common Stock, in accordance with the terms of the Myrianthopoulos Note, (ii) a warrant (the "Myrianthopoulos Warrant") to initially acquire up to 1,358 additional shares of Common Stock (subsequently reduced to 1,208 shares) (the "Myrianthopoulos Conversion Shares", and collectively with the Myrianthopoulos Note, the Myrianthopoulos Warrant and the Myrianthopoulos Conversion Shares, the